Shalyhyne: Transportation

 The settlement has access, via Hlukhiv, to Highway M02 which connects it with Kyiv and Chernihiv, and to the north, across the Russian border, with Oryol and Moscow.

 The closest railway station is in Hlukhiv, approximately 10 km northwest.
-This is a terminal station on a side line which branches off the main railway line connecting Moscow and Kyiv via Khutir Mykhailivskii.
+This is a terminal station on a side line which branches off the main railway line connecting Moscow and Kyiv via Khutir Mykhailivskyi in Druzhba.
 As of 2021, there was no passenger traffic.